Kites, Flowers and Beats of Life

 For some, going through a tough time, it’s a burden.
 But one thing I have realized is that tough times don’t last forever.
 They do make us cry, suffer, want to surrender.
 But giving up is not the only way out.
 Death is easy.
 Life is hard.
 And yet it is wonderful, for the magic in it.
 This magic is not the conjurer’s trick that makes colored ribbons come out of his sleeves.
 This magic is the way new leaves grow on dry branches.
 This magic promises spring after every harsh winter.
 This magic enables a mother to love her child.
 This magic grows marigolds in unknown fields and flies kites in the blue sky.
 This magic grows hope in the hearts of frustrated poets.
 This magic gives people the power to strive.
 This magic creates love that binds people together forever.
 This magic makes life ever beautiful and worth living for every single individual…

 Prerna Chatterjee lives in the city of Calcutta, India.
-She is a 10th grader at South Point High School, Calcutta.
-She loves reading, cooking and writing.
-Her favorite subjects are literature, biology and history.
+She is a 10th grader at South Point High School.
+Other than writing she enjoys reading, listening to music, daydreaming, playing badminton, cycling, traveling, watching movies and spending time with family and friends.